Law FAQ: What is an estimated tax payment, and who is required to make them?

 Time Starts to Run on the Date of “First Publication”

 When an estate is opened in Shelby County Probate Court, the clerk’s office notifies The Daily News, and they publish a public notice regarding the opening of the Estate, typically within a week of the opening of the Estate.
-This first publication marks the start of the four (4) months, and the Estate cannot be closed until 4 months after the date of first publication.
+This first publication marks the start of … Read the rest

 Law FAQ: Doesn’t joint ownership avoid probate?